 There are two types of surrogates: Gestational Surrogates and Traditional Surrogates.

 Gestational Surrogates: If you choose to become a gestational surrogate, you will be undergoing the implantation of an embryo(s) that has been created using eggs and sperm.
 The eggs may be from the intended mother, but may also come from a donor.
 The sperm may be from the intended father, but may also come from a donor.
-Further, the embryos themselves may have been adopted by the intended parents.
+Further, the embryos themselves may have been obtained through donation by the intended parents.
 The intended parents may not be married, and could be a same-sex couple.

 The laws regarding surrogacy have been developed in the state of Ohio allowing for great assurance that the intended parents will be deemed the “parents” of a child born under a gestational surrogacy agreement without having to go through an adoption process.
 This is not necessarily the case in Traditional Surrogacy.